The Necessity of Ultra Pitch Turntables

 The First and Most Obvious Benefit

-Let’s say you have a sample you want to scratch with over a beat, but the tempo of the beat doesn’t match the sample.
+Let’s say you have a sample you want to scratch over a beat with, but the tempo of the beat doesn’t match the sample.
 You want to let the sample play all the way out, but it won’t stay on beat.
 The obvious solution, regardless of what kind of turntable you own, is to adjust the pitch of the sample so it will match.
 However, in this case the pitch is so far off that using a turntable without ultra pitch will result in the sample still playing off beat.
 Clearly, if you were using an ultra pitch turntable this would not be an issue whatsoever and you could solve your problem almost instantly.

 Let’s look at another example.
-Say you have a really cool vocal sample, but it sounds way too high and nasally.
+Say you have a really cool vocal sample to scratch with, but it sounds way too high and nasally.
 You can already tell that if you only dropped it down 10 percent or so that it would still sound piercingly high.
 Without an ultra pitch turntable you’d be likely to toss the sample and forgo what could have been a worthy addition to your arsenal of sounds.
 On an ultra pitch turntable you wouldn’t have to make such a sacrifice because you could continue to drop the pitch down incrementally until you find an ideal setting.

 What About Serato?!

 With technology like Serato you could actually record your scratch sounds into your DAW, adjust the pitch of each sample to whatever you like and then drop it into serato or use a plug-in for Serato called Pitch ‘N Time and the above problem would be solved.
 However, while these are workable solutions, they aren’t the most ideal for on the fly situations.
 Using Serato for pitch issues also negates the advantage of slower platter speeds which I’ll speak more about below.